|Awarding Agency Name

 Successful applicants agree to provide program services as described throughout this Funding Notice.

 Start Date: Applicants must be able to begin offering services on April 1, 2023.

 - Technology: Agencies awarded funds through this funding notice should have a computer that meets the following minimum specifications for the purpose of utilizing any required IDHS web-based reporting system and the receipt/submission of the electronic program and fiscal information:

 The purchase of this technology would be an allowable expenditure under the grant and may be budgeted for as part of this application.

-- Site Visits: The applicant agrees to participate in site visits/quality reviews as requested by the Department.
+- Compliance Reviews: The applicant agrees to participate in fiscal and program, compliance reviews as requested by the Department.

-- COVID Policies and Procedures: Provider organizations shall have written COVID policies and procedures that align with current guidelines put forth by the local Health Department, the Illinois Department of Public Health and/or the Center for Disease Control.
+- COVID Policies and Procedures: Applicant shall have written COVID policies and procedures that align with current guidelines put forth by the local Health Department, the Illinois Department of Public Health and/or the Center for Disease Control.

-- Sectarian Issue: Provider organizations may not expend federal or state funds for sectarian instruction, worship, prayer, or to proselytize.
-If the Provider organization is a faith-based or a religious organization that offers such activities, these activities shall be voluntary for the individuals receiving services and offered separately from the program.
+- Sectarian Issue: Applicant may not expend federal or State funds for sectarian instruction, worship, prayer, or to proselytize.
+If the Applicant is a faith-based or a religious organization that offers such activities, these activities shall be voluntary for the individuals receiving services and offered separately from the program.